-The campground has 150 family campsites.
-It's an easy walk from there to the lake shore, and it's also close to hiking trails.
-It has RV campsites for motorhomes up to 18 feet and trailers up to 15 feet - and an RV dump site.
+It 150 family campsites.
+It's an easy walk from there to the edge of the lake, and it's also close to hiking trails.
+It has RV campsites for motorhomes up to 18 feet and trailers up to 15 feet — and an RV dump site.
 Restrooms and showers are available.

 Dogs are allowed on a leash, but only in the campground, picnic areas and on paved roads.
 They can't go to the beach or off the road anywhere else.